EducationThe history of medical cannabis: Ancient China to modern times

 There were also early efforts to regulate cannabis in colonies belonging to the British Empire, including Singapore, Jamaica, South Africa and Mauritius.
 In 1928 the United Kingdom fulfilled their obligation as a country within the League of Nations and implemented the legislations that were decided at the International Opium Convention, criminalising cannabis usage.

-In the US, The Marihuana Tax Act came into force in 1937, prohibiting the recreational use of cannabis and criminalising its sale, possession, and consumption.
-However, this act did allow the plant to be used for industrial purposes and the administration of medical cannabis was allowed to continue – but only if a tax was paid to the government.
+In the US, The Marijuana Tax Act came into force in 1937, prohibiting the recreational use of cannabis and criminalising its sale, possession, and consumption.
+However, this act did allow the plant to be used for industrial purposes and the use of medical cannabis was allowed to continue – but only if a tax was paid to the government.
 In 1951, strict penalties for possessing cannabis were imposed, resulting in first-time offenders being sentenced to a minimum of two years in prison and issued a $20,000 fine.

 Further restrictions on cannabis were imposed in the UK after the Misuse of Drugs Act 1971 was passed.
 This categorised drugs into classes or schedules depending on their level of intoxication and perceived danger.
 Cannabis was listed as Class B, Schedule 2 drug.